modelica/ModelicaSpecification/RationaleMCP/0031/name-mapping.md

 1. Insert a "`\`" before any of the characters: { "`\`", "`'`" }
 1. Wrap the result in single quotes.

-Upquoting a Modelica component reference always results in a valid (Flat) Modelica `Q-IDENT` identifier.
+Upquoting a Modelica component reference always results in a valid (Base) Modelica `Q-IDENT` identifier.
 Examples:

 | Input | Upquoted string | Remark |
 |--|--|--|